dankelley/whalestrike/cran-comments.md

 2. In DESCRIPTION, the use of backticks has been removed for words that are not package names.
 I had tried doing this as a way to prevent warnings about spelling (which occur even though the words are listed in inst/WORDLIST).
-   For reference, the words are as follows.
+   For reference, the words (as reported with a remote test using R version 4.5.2 Patched) are: "Lethality", "lethality" and "whalestrike".
+(The last of these is enclosed in backticks, as it is the name of an R package.)